pnp/sp-dev-fx-webparts/samples/react-people-directory/README.md

 1. Place the page you want to add this web part to in edit mode.
 2. Search for and insert the **People Directory** web part.
-3. Configure the webpart to update its properties.
+3. Configure the web part to update its properties.

 ## Configurable Properties